This post may contain affiliate links. Please read my disclosure.

 You’ll need 2 pounds of ground beef for these burgers.
 For the best results, I recommend using 80/20 ground beef.
 This means the ground beef is 80 percent lean to 20 percent fat.
 If you use 90/10, it’s going to be leaner beef and the burgers may turn out a little dry.

-The ground beef is seasoned with 1 tablespoon of steak seasoning.
+The ground beef is seasoned with 1 tablespoon of steak seasoning (I like Montreal Steak seasoning the best).
 Feel free to change up the seasoning with different dried herbs and spices.

 To sear the burgers after they come out of the water bath, you’ll need 1 tablespoon of avocado oil.
 You can also use vegetable or canola oil.